Kalia Hoechstetter

 McGill University

-Kalia (Kali) Hoechstetter is a master’s student in the Department of Political Science at McGill University, specializing in international relations and research methods.
-Her research, supervised by Fernando G. Nuñez-Mietz, explores the intersection of international law, norms, and international security—particularly whether and how international humanitarian law influences the conduct of combatants in the perpetration of conflict-related sexual violence (CRSV) during intrastate conflicts.
+Kalia (Kali) Hoechstetter is a master’s student in the Department of Political Science at McGill University, specialising in international relations and research methods.
+Her research, supervised by Fernando G. Nuñez-Mietz, examines the intersection of international law, norms, and international security—specifically, whether and how international humanitarian law influences the perpetration of conflict-related sexual violence (CRSV) by combatants during intrastate conflicts.